lairdubois/lairdubois-opencutlist-sketchup-extension/docs/02-faq.md

 ## I cannot define material in the plugin

-The material needs to be defined within SketchUp, then it will appear in the **Materials** tab, where you may configure additional information.
+On the **Material** tab of OpenCutList, add a new material and configure its type.
+Alternatively or if you already have material on your components, you may define the material within SketchUp, then it will appear in the **Materials** tab, where you will have to configure additional information.
 This information will be used to compute raw dimensions (using the oversize) and select the correct thickness if the material is of type **Solid Wood**.

 ## Why is my material not configured?